 Testing for Allergies

-An allergy skin test may help diagnose the cause of the allergy.
-Skin tests are done on the arms or back using either the prick or intradermal method.
+The Skin Tests: An allergy skin test may help diagnose the cause of the allergy.
+Skin tests are done on your arms or back using either the prick or intradermal method.

 In the prick technique, a drop of an allergy-producing substance (allergen) is applied to the skin.
 The skin is then scratched or pricked.
 In the intradermal method, a tiny amount of allergen is injected into the skin.
 Skin tests for most allergens are safe, and the results are available in 20 to 30 minutes.
 Antihistamine and antidepressant medications affect skin tests and must be stopped before tests are begun.
 Some antihistamines can interfere with allergy skin tests for weeks.
 Check with your physician about stopping medications.